Djspac3/library-spaced/README.md

 vectors, why? because im not using A external library!

-- styles/main.scss

-some styles i made

 - web/components

-components for (p)react/plain js
+components for preact

 - web/popup

-popup library for easier types and shit
+popup module, also did anyone even know adding ! in typescript ignores when it doesnt return a valid value?